jhakrish007-ux/NVIDIA-DCF-Model/README.md

 # NVIDIA DCF-Financial-Model
-Valuation of NVIDIA using Discounted Cash Flow (DCF) methodology This project is a Discounted Cash Flow (DCF) model built in Excel to estimate the intrinsic value of a company based on projected financial performance.
+Valuation of NVIDIA using the Discounted Cash Flow (DCF) methodology This project is a Discounted Cash Flow (DCF) model built in Excel to estimate the intrinsic value of a company based on projected financial performance.

 ## Overview